OrgFlow/docs/src/concepts/remote-git-repository.md

 title: Remote Git Repository
 ---

-# Remote Git Repository

-For [stack-based processes](@concept_stackbasedcommand), OrgFlow uses a [Git](https://git-scm.com/) repository to maintain a record of your Salesforce metadata and its history.
+For [stack-based processes](xref:concept_stackbasedcommands), OrgFlow uses a [Git](https://git-scm.com/) repository to maintain a record of your Salesforce metadata and its history.

 Every @concept_stack needs to be linked to a single remote Git repository.
 The location of this repository is set when you run the @command_stack_init command.